csci265-team/HiddenFrame/documentation/user-acceptance-testing.md

     Key: Value

-        Image file: a_small_image.png
+        file: a_small_image.png
-        Secret message: "She was in a hurry.
+        message: "She was in a hurry.
 Not the standard hurry when you're in a rush to get someplace, but a frantic hurry.
 The type of hurry where a few seconds could mean life or death.
 She raced down the road ignoring speed limits and weaving between cars.
 She was only a few minutes away when traffic came to a dead standstill on the road ahead.
 I recently discovered I could make fudge with just chocolate chips, sweetened condensed milk, vanilla extract, and a thick pot on slow heat.
 I tried it with dark chocolate chunks and I tried it with semi-sweet chocolate chips.
 It's better with both kinds.
 It comes out pretty bad with just the dark chocolate.
 The best add-ins are crushed almonds and marshmallows -- what you get from that is Rocky Road.
 It takes about twenty minutes from start to fridge, and then it takes about six months to work off the twenty pounds you gain from eating it.
 All things in moderation, friends.
 All things in moderation.
 Samantha wanted to be famous.
 The problem was that she had never considered all the downsides to actually being famous.
 Had she taken the time to objectively consider these downsides, she would have never agreed to publically sing that first song."
     Result:

         Status code: 500